All About Rugby

 Rugby is the newest Olympic sport, debuted in the 2016 summer Olympics, and the Rugby World Cup is coming to the United States in 2031.
 So who wouldn’t want to learn about it?
 The best way to learn it is by participating, as a player or as a parent/supporter.

-Fort Hunt youth rugby is a fast-paced, exciting, highly participative, non-specialized, high-scoring, player-centered sport for high school boys and girls (14-18) and youth/middle school and girls (9-13) (we have plenty of interest and everything we need for a boys middle school program but need two coaches!!!).
-Youth rugby emphasizes FUN and SAFETY (see our Philosophy and Health and Safety sections), running with the ball, running in support, passing, kicking, and tackling.
-No matter what position he/she plays, every player gets to carry the ball, tackle and score, throughout the match.
+Fort Hunt youth rugby is a fast-paced, exciting, highly participative, non-specialized, high-scoring, player-centered sport for boys and girls (10-18).
+Youth rugby emphasizes FUN and SAFETY (see our Philosophy and Health and Safety sections), running with the ball, running in support, passing, kicking, and tagging/tackling.
+No matter what position he/she plays, every player gets to carry the ball, tag/tackle and score, throughout the match.
 Everyone plays offense and everyone plays defense, with continuous play making things dynamic and very fast-paced; there is no standing around.
 Everyone participates in all aspects of play, with little player specialization.
-Our rugby players have fun, and that is the primary aspect of our program.
+Our rugby players have fun, and that is the primary goal of our program.

 As a player-centered sport, rugby players become improved decision-makers, learning to think quickly and independently about what is coming and what to do next, and how to support each other as play continues.
 We emphasize decision-making and team skills (offense, defense, scrums, lineouts, rucks, and mauls (see our Rugby Lingo page) as well as discipline, respect, and sportsmanship (see our Philosophy section).
 Winning is fun, a lot more fun than losing, but it is not the focus of our program.
 Our program’s primary objective is for players to have fun learning about and playing rugby while growing and developing as young adults.
 Rugby is a sport they can play for their entire lifetime.